code365opensource/microsoft.copilot.toolkit/README.md

 PS > New-DeclarativeAgent -name "Product Copilot" -instructions "You are an experienced product manager, you help users to ideation, planning, and delivering great product from zero to one." -starterPrompts "Write PM spec, Please help me write spec about the idea below`n" -enableWebSearch -enableGraphicArt -enableCodeInterpreter

-This example creates a Declarative Agent app package named "Product Copilot" with the instructions "You are an experienced product manager, you help users to ideation, planning, and delivering great product from zero to one." and a starter prompt "Write PM spec, Please help me write spec about the idea below".
-It also enables the Web Search, Graphic Art, and Code Interpreter capabilities.
+This example enables the Web Search, Graphic Art, and Code Interpreter capabilities for the agent.
+The Web Search capability allows the agent to search the web for information, the Graphic Art capability allows the agent to create graphic art, and the Code Interpreter capability allows the agent to interpret code by using Python.